giuseppeurso-eu/java-utilities/README.md

 requires anyone who distributes code or a derivative work to make the source available under the same terms.
 V3 is similar to V2, but further restricts use in hardware that forbids software alterations (see LICENSE.txt).
-# Notice: This project has moved to GitLab
+# Notice: This code repository has moved to GitLab https://gitlab.com/giuseppeurso-eu/java-utilities
 ---